DesktopGooseUnofficial/ResourceHub/README.md

 * 🙂 [Acid Goose](mods/AcidGoose.md)
 * *SUPER EARLY ALPHA MODLOADER** [🧪🦆 Quack (Lua Modloader)](mods/Quack.md)

+## Modpacks 📦

+There are no modpacks available right now!

 ## Deprecated mods 🧓

 **These mods are for v0.21 and v0.2.** They do not use the modding API, instead they directly modify the Goose .exe file.